Skip to content

 08.04 Identities and Networks #2: How psychological processes relating to social identities and social networks interact to sustain cooperation

-08.06 Individual and Collective Strategies of Workers to Improve Unsatisfactory Working Conditions
+08.06 Individual and Collective Strategies to Improve Unsatisfactory Working Conditions

 8.2 Imprints at Work.
 How the pasts of organizations and leaders shape workplace precarity and inequality